gjim50701/1072-web-404632183/README.md

 ## Bootstrap/MySQL(only 9,10 need)

-You can find free theme free bootstrap themes in: https://bootstrapmade.com/

 If you want to open them , you need to :
 1.Open MySQL80 (Task manager > service).
 2.create the database youself(agent table and tour table).
 3.install nodemon.

-command:
+command(in the terminal of IDE):
 npm install
 npm install nodemon
 npm start

+Of course, you can find free bootstrap themes in: https://bootstrapmade.com/